 Make sure to attach a link to your portfolio site where clients can see your skills, experience and maybe reviews of former clients.

-If you need some more inspiration and advise on how to write a brilliant cold email, head over to Ryan Robinson and his great guide.
+If you need some more inspiration and advice on how to write a brilliant cold email, head over to Ryan Robinson and his great guide.

 3. Facebook Groups